torvalds/linux/Documentation/tools/rtla/common_timerlat_description.rst

 The *timerlat* tracer outputs information in two ways.
 It periodically prints the timer latency at the timer *IRQ* handler and the *Thread* handler.
-It also enable the trace of the most relevant information via **osnoise:** tracepoints.
+It also enables the trace of the most relevant information via **osnoise:** tracepoints.